marcangelo1/Discord-Documentation/docs/Task3.md

 **4.** Check the list to see if any activities are running.
 You'll see their names and icons if any are active.

 **5.** Move your mouse over the voice channel name where the activity is being played.
-A **Join Activity** button will appear.
+A **"Join Activity"** button will appear.
 Click it!

 <figure markdown="span">
   ![](Assets/Task3 Assets/Join Activity.png){ width="500" }